Reformation Day: 200th anniversary

-After the Thirty Years' War ended in 1648, it made a horrendous impact, with observations in 1717 being largely anti-Catholic.
+After the Thirty Years' War ended in 1648, it made an impact with observations in 1717 being largely anti-Catholic.

 300th anniversary

 The 1817 anniversary was largely nationalist in outlook, being impacted by some of the most important events in human history: the French Revolution, the Napoleonic Wars, and political and territorial rearranging of Europe with the Congress of Vienna.

 400th anniversary

 The 1917 anniversary was held amidst the First World War.
 The theme of "German Luther" was rather muted, marked by Germanophobia throughout the Anglo-Saxon world.
 In Germany, the anniversary was celebrated with nationalist elements.

 499th anniversary

 On Reformation Day in 2016, Pope Francis of the Catholic Church travelled to Sweden (where the Lutheran Church is the national Church) to commemorate the Reformation at Lund Cathedral, which serves as the seat for the Lutheran Bishop of Lund.
 An official press release from the Holy See stated: